How to Measure Marketing Campaign Success

 Benchmarks That Actually Mean Something

-Willowood Ventures manages over $4 million in social media ad spend, and the performance numbers from that portfolio give our clients real benchmarks, not industry guesses.
-When the average campaign across 200-plus dealerships we’ve served delivers an 800% average ROI, that’s the standard we’re building every new campaign against.
+Willowood Ventures manages over $4 million in social media ad spend, and the performance data from that portfolio gives clients real benchmarks, not industry guesses.
+When the average campaign across 200-plus dealerships we’ve served delivers an 800% average ROI, that’s the standard every new campaign gets built against.

 Real results back that up.
 A Little Rock Volkswagen store generated 64 sold units for $294,821 in gross.
 Salt Lake City GMC hit 89 sold for $421,593.
 Oklahoma City CDJR closed 83 for $398,762.
 Torrance Chevrolet moved 72 units for $345,688.
 Those aren’t projections.
 Those are closed deals.